toladata/Knowledgebase/12-learn-toladata/unit-3-new-program-setup.md

 ### About

+Project management with TolaData will be the first thing to go.

 \[embedded video\]

 \[link to transcripts on GDrive\]

 ### Timing

-This lesson takes approximately 15 minutes to complete.
+This lesson takes approximately 30 minutes to complete.

 ### Learning outcomes

-After completing this lesson you will know about:
+After completing this lesson you will know how to:

-* System login;
-* Different user permission types that are available in TolaData;
-* Search and filter functionalities;
-* User management and system customization options available to Admins.
+* Add program overview information;
+* Complete your program description with detailed information;
+* Add program activities.

 ##